Biseamon/realwikijspages/Getting_Started/Staff_Information.md

 You can do, but it is not essential.

-Is there a separate sprint / burndown / approval per project, regardless of whether there a multiple projects per customer.
+### Is there a separate sprint / burndown / approval per project, regardless of whether there a multiple projects per customer?

 Yes, that's correct.
 Projects cannot be merged, the customer must select the project from the dropdown list in the customer portal.